Social NCE: Contrastive Learning of Socially-aware Motion Representations: Abstract

 \section{Abstract}

-Learning socially-aware motion representations is at the core of recent advances in human trajectory forecasting and robot navigation in crowded spaces.
-Yet existing methods often struggle to generalize to challenging scenarios and even output unacceptable solutions (e.g., collisions).
-In this work, we propose to address this issue via contrastive learning.
-Concretely, we introduce a social contrastive loss that encourages the encoded motion representation to preserve sufficient information for distinguishing a positive future event from a set of negative ones.
-We explicitly draw these negative samples based on our domain knowledge about socially unfavorable scenarios in the multi-agent context.
-Experimental results show that the proposed method consistently boosts the performance of previous trajectory forecasting, behavioral cloning, and reinforcement learning algorithms in various settings.
-Our method makes little assumptions about neural architecture designs, and hence can be used as a generic way to incorporate negative data augmentation into motion representation learning.
+Learning socially-aware motion representations is at the core of recent advances in multi-agent problems, such as human motion forecasting and robot navigation in crowds.
+Despite promising progress, existing representations learned with neural networks still struggle to generalize in closed-loop predictions (e.g., output colliding trajectories).
+This issue largely arises from the non-i.i.d. nature of sequential prediction in conjunction with ill-distributed training data.
+Intuitively, if the training data only comes from human behaviors in safe spaces, i.e., from ``positive" examples, it is difficult for learning algorithms to capture the notion of ``negative" examples like collisions.
+In this work, we aim to address this issue by explicitly modeling negative examples through self-supervision: (i) we introduce a social contrastive loss that regularizes the extracted motion representation by discerning the ground-truth positive events from synthetic negative ones; (ii) we construct informative negative samples based on our prior knowledge of rare but dangerous circumstances.
+Our method substantially reduces the collision rates of recent trajectory forecasting, behavioral cloning and reinforcement learning algorithms, outperforming state-of-the-art methods on several benchmarks.
+Our code is available at \url{https://github.com/vita-epfl/social-nce}.